The Greek Age of Bronze

 Troy area in the late 13th Century BC

-Since the ancient Greek time the site of Troy located in the north-west of Anatolia close to the narrow straits known as Dardanelles (the Greeks called this straits "the Helles-pontos") was treated as a site of national triumph and piligrinage.
+Since the ancient Greek time the site of Troy located in the north-west of Anatolia close to the narrow straits known as Dardanelles (the Greeks called this straits "the Helles-pontos") was treated as a site of national triumph and pilgrimage.
 Alexander the Great paid homage to the shrine when he crossed into Asia in 334 BC.
 By Roman times Julius Caesar visited the Sigeum promontory and the semi-derelict remains of Ilion.
 Under the Caesars a new phase of construction began the site was intensively visited and honored by Greeks and Romans.

-The settlement consisting of ten stratificated cities built in some cases one over the ruins of the other (see also the page dedicated to Troy).
+The settlement consisting of nine stratied cities built in some cases one over the ruins of the other (see also the page dedicated to Troy).
 Two of these stratifications, named as Troy VIh and Troy VIi (formerly called Troy VIIa) dated between 1300 and 1180 BC., seem to be compatible with the city described in the Homeric poems.
 It was a well-built Bronze Age Anatolian style citadel with large streets, strong walls and towers.
-The fortifications around the royal citadel consist of gently sloping walls of well-cut masonry with vertical offsets and masive towers (cf. Homer's "angle of the lofty walls", and "strong towered Ilios").
+The fortifications around the royal citadel consist of gently sloping walls of well-cut masonry with vertical offsets and massive towers (cf. Homer's "angle of the lofty walls", and "strong towered Ilios").

-The recent exavations leads by Manfred Korfmann had reveleated a possible existence of a lower town in the south-west area from the upper citadel excavated by the first archaeologists.
-With this lower town the total area of the city covered about 200,000 square metres, with an extimated population of 6,000 inhabitants.
-By using new technique like geo-magnetic imagin (a form of X-ray photography which made it possible to obtain an extensive picture of the lower strata without disturbing the surface strata) it has been possible to determinate the position of two defensive ditches the first was about 400 metres south of the citadel, wich probably enclosed the total area of Troy VI, the second a hundred metres beyound the first, at the very bottom of the hill.
-Even if further excavations and evidences would be necessary to preciselly identify the structure of this lower town, some remains in the north-east bastion of the citadel seem to be the meeting point between the bastions of the upper citadel and the defensive wall around the lower town.
-Based on this discovey Troy VI was more than a citadel-a kind of cliff-top eyrie with the function of a "Knight's castle" but a large Anatolian royal seat and trading centre, located in a strategical area to control the sea-trade routes of the Dardanelles between the Mediterranean areas and the Black Sea.
+The recent excavations leads by Manfred Korfmann had disclosed a possible existence of a lower town in the south-west area from the upper citadel excavated by the first archaeologists.
+With this lower town the total area of the city covered about 40 hectares, with an estimated population of 10,000 inhabitants.
+By using new technique like geo-magnetic imagine (a form of X-ray photography which made it possible to obtain an extensive picture of the lower strata without disturbing the surface strata) it has been possible to determinate the position of two defensive ditches the first was about 400 meters south of the citadel, which probably enclosed the total area of Troy VI, the second a hundred meters beyond the first, at the very bottom of the hill.
+Even if further excavations and evidences would be necessary to precisely identify the structure of this lower town, some remains in the north-east bastion of the citadel seem to be the meeting point between the bastions of the upper citadel and the defensive wall around the lower town.
+Additional evidences of the lower town and the defensive ditch have been found by the team of professor Ernst Pernicka.
+His team uncovered a trench 1.4 Km long, 4 meter wide and 2 meters deep.
+Furthermore trace of a southern gate, southeastern gate and southwestern gate have been also found.
+Parts of two ceramic "pithoi" were also found in the trench near the edge of the lower town, suggesting that houses in the lower town stretched to the trench, another indication that Troy's lower town was fully inhabited .

 Spearheads and arrowheads from Troy VIh/ VIi strata

-The remains of houses of Troy VIh and the citadel fortifications, were hastily repaired and reused and many new ones built in former empty spaces.There is no cultural and political break and change of population between Troy VIh and Troy VIi even if a considerable drop in quality for the new domestic structures is evident.
+The remains of houses of Troy VIh and the citadel fortifications, were hastily repaired and reused and many new ones built in former empty spaces.
+There is no cultural and political break and change of population between Troy VIh and Troy VIi even if a considerable drop in quality for the new domestic structures is evident.
 The new houses are smaller and cramped, while the rebuilt ones are partitioned.
 All the evidence points to an increase in population, and the number of large storage-vessels (pithoi) set deeply into the ground, inside the citadel could represent a sign that the Trojans of this period did not feel secure and thus had adopted a "siege mentality".

-The destruction by fire, the traces of bodies, the weaponry- put them together with the overcrowded conditions and the storage jars, give the image of a threatened community desperately laying in supplies to withstand a siege, and than the evidence of their final desctruction.
+The destruction by fire, the traces of bodies, the weaponry- put them together with the overcrowded conditions and the storage jars, give the image of a threatened community desperately laying in supplies to withstand a siege, and than the evidence of their final destruction.
 Was this the archaeological proof that the Trojan War had actually taken place?
 The citadel discovered in the Hisarlik hill was actually the ancient Ilios and the Homeric Troy?

-HOMERIC ILIOS IN THE HITTITE TABLETS
+POSSIBLE IDENTIFICATION OF THE HOMERIC ILIOS IN THE HITTITE TABLETS AND LUWIAN INSCRIPTIONS(*3c)

-For the above mentioned phonetic laws of Greek the name Ilios was before Homer Wilios which is phoneticaly comparable with the Hittite form Wilusa.
-Furthermore, even if the name Taruwisa can't be fully phoneticaly associated with the Greek Troia the similitude is at least reasonable.The city of Wilusa under the Hittite King Muwattalli II (about 1290-1272 BC) become what the Hittite called "soldier servant" that is a Hittite vassal state with military responsibilities and with a promise of Hittite military protection in return. (the Hittite tablets also mentioned Wilusa troops/chariots fighting in the Qadesh battle of 1274 BC).
+For the above mentioned phonetic laws of Greek the name Ilios was before Homer Wilios which is phonetically comparable with the Hittite form Wilusa.
+Furthermore, even if the name Taruwisa can't be fully phonetically associated with the Greek Troia the similitude is at least reasonable.
+The city of Wilusa under the Hittite King Muwattalli II (about 1290-1272 BC) become what the Hittite called "soldier servant" that is a Hittite vassal state with military responsibilities and with a promise of Hittite military protection in return. (the Hittite tablets also mentioned Wilusa troops/chariots fighting in the Qadesh battle of 1274 BC).

 Hittite tablet from Hattusas (Bogazkoy)

-One of the most clear evidence was found years ago by Professor David Hawkins of the School of Oriental and African Studies in London.In the Karabel pass which takes the road from Ephesus to Sardis over the Imolus range, not far from the modern Turkish city of Izmir, there's an ancient sculpture of an armed human figure cut into the rock.
+One of the most clear evidence was found years ago by Professor David Hawkins of the School of Oriental and African Studies in London.
+In the Karabel pass which takes the road from Ephesus to Sardis over the Imolus range, not far from the modern Turkish city of Izmir, there's an ancient sculpture of an armed human figure cut into the rock.
 However, no one knew what it meant, because until Hawkins' breakthrough, no-one had been able to decipher the inscription associated with the sculpture.
 Hawkins' translation identified the human figure as the King of a powerful western country called Mira.
 The sculpture probably marked Mira's northern frontier with another kingdom called the Seha River Land.
 We now know that this kingdom extended north from the Karabel pass towards the northwest corner of Anatolia.
 When taken in conjunction with a letter, this new information helped scholars to locate the kingdom of Wilusa.
 The letter was written by a king of the Seha River Land called Manapa-Tarhunda to his Hittite overlord.
 It describes how a notorious local trouble makers called Piyamaradu (*5) has attacked Wilusa.
 The Hittite King orders Manapa-Tarhunda to drive Piyamaradu out, but he fails dismally and the Hittites send out an expeditionary force to do the job themselves.
 Before reaching Wilusa, the Hittite force arrives first in the Seha River Land and from there march directly into Wilusa.
 This leads to the inescapable conclusion that there is only one possible location for Wilusa - in the far Northwest corner of Turkey, the precise location of the site of Troy.
 It seems likely that Wilusa and Troy are one and the same.

 Western Anatolian based on Hittite tablets

-1)Wilusija (later called Wilusa) appeared in the Hittite text under King Tudhalija I (about 1420-1400 BC) when this King defeated a coalition of 22 Luwian countries and cities located in the Assuwa, Arzawa, Seha river and Haballa areas.
+1) Wilusija (later called Wilusa) appeared in the Hittite text under King Tudhaliya I (Late 15th-Mid 14th BC) when this King defeated a coalition of 22 Luwian countries and cities located in the Assuwa, Arzawa, Seha river and Haballa areas.
 In this damaged annals also the name Taruwisa is mentioned.

-2)On a letter dated around 1310-1280 BC by King Manapa-Tarhunda of Seha river land (*6) to a not specified Hittite King (more likely Mursili II about 1318-1290 BC) Wilusa and the surrounding areas are mentioned because the mercenary called Piyamaradu had depose the governor of Wilusa Kukkunni and he is also moving to attack the island of Lazpas (Lesbos) but the Hittite army moved in the area defeating the mercenary.
+2) On a letter dated around 1290-1272 BC by King Manapa-Tarhunda of Seha river land (*6) to a not specified Hittite King (more likely Muwattalli II) Wilusa and the surrounding areas are mentioned because the mercenary called Piyamaradu had depose the governor of Wilusa Kukkunni and he is also moving to attack the island of Lazpas (Lesbos) but the Hittite army moved in the area defeating the mercenary.
 In this letter Wilusa is described as a city located up to north of the land under Manapa-Tarhunda control, thus in the Troad area.

-3)During the Kingdom of Hittite King Muwattalli II (about 1290-1272 BC) a tablet decribes the alieance treat between the Hittite empire and the new governor or King of Wilusa named Alaksandu.
+3) Also during the Kingdom of the Hittite King Muwattalli II (about 1290-1272 BC) a tablet describes the alliance treat between the Hittite empire and the new governor or King of Wilusa named Alaksandu.
 In this document the Wilusa deity Appalliunas (Apollo ?) and the underground watercourse of the land of Wilusa (actually found by archaeological excavation) are mentioned.

-4)In the Tawalagawa letter the Hittite King Hattusili II -formerly III- (about 1265-1240 BC) wrote to the Great King of Ahhiyawa (Achaeans) about his concern for the activity of Piyamaradu who in collusion with the Ahhiyawa king's brother Tawagalawa (which seems correspond to the Greek name of Eteocles) based in Milawanda (Miletus) are making raids in Lycia.
+4) In the Tawalagawa letter the Hittite King Hattusili III (about 1267-1237 BC) wrote to the Great King of Ahhiyawa (Achaeans) about his concern for the activity of Piyamaradu who in collusion with the Ahhiyawa king's brother Tawagalawa (which seems correspond to the Greek name of Eteocles) based in Milawanda (Miletus) are making raids in Lycia.
 Hattusili II is thus obligate to send his army in the Milawanda area, and Piyamaradu with Tawagalawa have fled overseas.
 In this letter a past hostile situation in the Wilusa area is also mentioned.

-6)Another reference to Wilusa said that the deposed governor of the area Walmu (successor of Alaksandu) was refugee to the Myra King but Tudhalija III order him to return back to Wilusa.
+5) Another reference to Wilusa said that the deposed governor of the area Walmu (successor of Alaksandu) was refugee to the Myra King but Tudhalija IV order him to return back to Wilusa.

-7)The last mention of Wilusa in the Hittite text is in a letter from Suppiluliuma II (after 1215 BC) to the King of Myra about some contrast for the throne of Wilusa.
+6) The last mention of Wilusa in the Hittite text is in a letter from Suppiluliuma II (after 1207 BC) to the King of Myra about some contrast for the throne of Wilusa.

-8)An interesting reference about Wilusa it has been also found in another Hittite table with religion locutions about the holly city of Istanuwa.
-In that area was recite a song which starts:..."When they comes from the sea to wilusa".
+7) An interesting reference about Wilusa it has been also found in another Hittite table with religion locutions about the holly city of Istanuwa.
+In that area was recite a song which starts: AH-HA-TA-TA A-LA-TI A-U-I-EN-TA U-I-LU-SA-TI "When steep they comes wilusa".
 Unfortunately the text is incomplete but if the song makes reference to something happened in Wilusa more likely it was a glorious military event.
 But since the city of Istanuwa wouldn't precious located or other elements will be discover, this possible "Wilusiad" will remain just a speculative hypothesis.

-It is now clear that in the Bronze Age the area traditionaly identify as the Homeric Troy was know to the Hittites as Wilusa and the Greeks as Wilios.
+It is now clear that in the Bronze Age the area traditionally identify as the Homeric Troy was know to the Hittites as Wilusa and the Greeks as Wilios.
 Moreover, in the "land of Wilusa" at the end of the fifteenth century BC, the Hittites knew an area called Taruwisa, which can scarcely be distinguished from the Greek Troia.
 This city was an important political-economical Luwian center and that it was, since about 1290 to 1215 BC, allied with the near Hittite empire.
 We know from the Hittite tablets and archaeological excavation that war actions, destructions and diplomatic crisis occurred in that area.
-The city that Homer's Iliad tells of is therefore certainly a historical reality, and in the Broze Age it lay in precisely that area of north-west of Anatolia where the tradition places it.
+The city that Homer's Iliad tells of is therefore certainly a historical reality, and in the Bronze Age it lay in precisely that area of north-west of Anatolia where the tradition places it.

 But were the Achaeans involved in these events?
 Were the Homeric Achai(w)oi mentioned in some historical documents and were they involved in warfare activity in the western Anatolian area during the late Bronze Age?